apsalverda/apsalverda/README.md

 I'm a data scientist / data analyst with a background in cognitive science.

-Each project below showcases different aspects of my data science, data analysis, data visualization and programming skills.
+Each project below showcases different aspects of my data science, data analysis, data visualization, and programming skills.

 ### Personal projects